- Associate Professor Paul D. Fallon, Ph.D. Ohio State University (phonology, morphology, historical linguistics, writing systems)

 Special Major Simon Stevens analyzes the Armenian vowel shift.

 This program brings to campus distinguished linguists (e.g. Frank Abate, John Baugh, Carole Chaski, William Frawley, Marc Okrand, Ron Scollon, Roger Shuy, Deborah Tannen, Walt Wolfram).
 Please click on the sidebar on the top for current information on our next speaker.

 - More than 30 students have created special majors in Linguistics in the past decade.

-- A minor in linguistics has recently been approved beginning in Fall 2010 and there are 30 minors as of Fall 2012.
+- A minor in linguistics began in Fall 2010 and there are 30 minors as of Fall 2012.

 - More than 230 students take Linguistics 101B a year.

 - More than 180 students take a 200-, 300-, or 400- level each year, with many students taking as many as 4-5 courses in linguistics without being special majors in linguistics.